-For the fiscal year 2012-2014 period, the Valley has attained the federal 1-hour ozone standard and has submitted an official redesignation request to the California Air Resources Board and U.S. Environmental Protection Agency (EPA).
-By contrast, in 1996 the Valley experienced 281 individual hour violations of this hourly standard throughout the eight-county region.
+For the 2012-2014 period, the Valley's air quality data demonstrated attainment of the federal 1-hour ozone standard, and subsequently the District submitted an official redesignation request to the California Air Resources Board and U.S. Environmental Protection Agency (EPA) on July 13, 2015.
+On July 18, 2016, the EPA published in the Federal Register a final action determining that the San Joaquin Valley has attained the 1-hour ozone national ambient air quality standard.
+By contrast, in 1996 the Valley experienced 281 individual hour exceedances of this hourly standard throughout the eight-county region.
 Reaching this milestone has been the key focus of the Valley's air quality management strategies for more than two decades.
 In 2004, the U.S. EPA classified the Valley as "Extreme" nonattainment for this standard, meaning that reaching the standard at the time was deemed impossible.
-The Valley will be the first and only region in the nation to attain a standard after being classified as "Extreme" nonattainment by the federal EPA.
+The Valley is the first and only region in the nation to attain a standard after being classified as "Extreme" nonattainment by the federal EPA.